g-mero/esday/docs/plugins/advancedParse.md

 AdvancedParse extends the `esday` constructor to support custom formats of input strings.

+## Usage

+If used together with plugin utc, the plugin utc must be activated before the plugin AdvancedParse.

 ## Method signatures
 ```typescript
 esday(date: string, format: string): EsDay